Lovinoes/website/web/docs/panel/features/server/backups.md

 | **Backup Group** | Only shown when the server has groups.
 Defaults to **No group**. |
 | **Ignored Files** | Patterns for files to exclude, one pattern per line.
 Server backups only. |

-The **Ignored Files** field shows a live match count next to each pattern, supports `!` exceptions, and has a **Preview ignored files** toggle that opens a file browser showing exactly what would be skipped.
+The **Ignored Files** field uses the same `.gitignore` rules as [subuser ignored files](./subusers.md#ignored-files), `!` exceptions below an ignored directory included.
+It shows a live match count next to each pattern, and has a **Preview ignored files** toggle that opens a file browser showing exactly what would be skipped.

+Wings adds two more sources to that list: a `.pteroignore` file in the server's root directory, read with the same rules (up to 1 MiB), and the egg's **File Deny List**.
+Their lines come after yours, so an exception in the field cannot re-include something they exclude.

 ## Database Backups